 Although, they were able to maintain this response time only until 75 concurrent visitors, which is not bad considering this website was hosted on a shared hosting server.

 Response time of sites hosted on GoDaddy

 GoDaddy started at an average server response time of 1.2s, but once the traffic passed 46 concurrent visitors, it started slowing down heavily and eventually the website stopped responding.

-The server become completely unresponsive and the rejection list was very high.
-Moreover, the final result has high number of failed attempt.
-GoDaddy fared well for lower traffic and completely fell apart once the traffic hit 46 mark.
+The server was completely unresponsive and the rejection list was very high.
+Moreover, the final result has a large number of failed attempts.
+GoDaddy fared well for lower traffic and completely fell apart once the traffic hit 46 marks.

 Winner: HostGator – HostGator website loaded with an average response time of 400 ms compared to GoDaddy which have an average over 1200ms.

 3. HostGator vs Bluehost – Website Speed test(15 Points)